ajlamarc/tome-db/DESIGN.md

 This constructor call creates a top level entry for the specified desk.
 Permissions cannot be specified here, this responsibility falls on the different storage types (now only `store`).
 Default: the current desk, `window.desk`.

-Future work: Allow other desk names besides the current desk (necessary for composability).

 ```javascript
 const store = await db.store({read: 'our', write: 'desk'});
 ```